Chicken SaltimboccaJump to Recipe

-I had honestly never heard of this dish, chicken saltimbocca, before I read about it in the cookbook, but it looked perfect for my meal:
+I had honestly never heard of this dish, chicken saltimbocca, before I read about it in the cookbook, but it has some of my favorite ingredients.

 The idea behind the dish is that you have a nice chicken cutlet that is lightly floured.
 On top of that cutlet you have a slice of good prosciutto that has been seared onto the cutlet so they become one.
 The prosciutto forms a crispy layer of awesome on top of the chicken and the whole thing is flavored with some fresh sage.

 I served my chicken saltimbocca with spaghetti tossed with lemon butter pan sauce.